Have you ever wondered what the real value of your investment property was and if you paid too much for it?

 Step 3: Superior or inferior?

 Once you have a list of 3-5 properties that are similar to your property, try to decide which properties are superior to yours and which are inferior.
-Try to be objective.
+Try to be objective and reason why this is.

 Step 4: Adjust for current market conditions